 Happy Friday Y’all!

-I hope everyone had a wonderful and productive week.
-I don’t know about y’all, but I’m so happy that the weekend is finally here.
-It’s been a busy week and I cannot wait to relax.
-In my last post I shared a delicious and easy cinnamon roll recipe.
+I wanted to share with y’all, a quick and simple teriyaki chicken recipe that you and your family will love.
+In my last post, I shared a delicious and easy cinnamon roll recipe.
 If you missed it, you can read about it here.
 In the South we love our sweet treats, but we also love a good savory dish as well.
-Jennifer and I love teriyaki chicken, so in this post I’m going to share a delectable and savory recipe for it.
+Jennifer and I love teriyaki chicken, so in this post I’m going to share this quick and easy recipe.
 It’s not only easy, but it’s so good it will have you going back for seconds and maybe even thirds.

+Teriyaki Chicken, is a traditional Japanese dish that is healthy as well as delicious.
 I usually serve my teriyaki chicken over white rice, but if you want a healthier option you can substitute brown rice or quinoa.
-Keep reading for the recipe, and the delectable finished product.
+Keep reading for this quick teriyaki chicken recipe, and the mouthwatering dish.

 Before we can get started we always have to make sure, that we have our complete list of ingredients.